kawen25/Projects_Kailey_Wen/README.md

 We can see that there are some states that have much higher counts of power outages in comparison to others.
 California has the highest overall with almost 200 outages.
 Having some knowledge about the typical climate can also help increase the relevancy of this plot to our investigation on how time, location and climate can impact the number of power outages.
 The two states with the highest number of outages are California and Texas; while local weather conditions can vary from year to year, both of these states are known for having some of the hottest summer in the United States.

 ### Bivariate Analysis

-Now that we have gotten an idea about how number of outages is distributed across several variables, let's look into the severity of an outage.
-One could classify severity through several ways.
-One being the duration of the outage and the other being the number of affected customers.
-Let's actually look at the relationship between these two to see if longer outages actually end up affecting more customers.
+After looking at the distribution of outages across different variables, I wanted to see if there were any significant relationships between variables.
+My investigation was centered around the metric of the severity of an outage.
+So, naturally I wanted to look into the relationship between variables that could be used to measure the severity of a power outage: `OUTAGE.DURATION` and `CUSTOMERS.AFFECTED`.

 <iframe
   src="assets/duration_vs_Customers_Affected.html"